 Those providers who are deemed to have not met the requirements will be removed by Medicare Australia as an eligible provider of Medicare FPS services.Top of page

 Q: How do I request a review of a decision that I have not complied with the CPD requirements?

 A: A reconsideration mechanism will allow for providers to request either a further 28 days to complete the 10 hours of FPS CPD or apply for internal review of a decision that the provider has not achieved the required FPS CPD.

 Providers who are removed from the approved provider list by Medicare Australia can be placed back on the list once they meet the FPS related CPD requirements for the previous cycle (total of 10 hours) and will be required to meet the requirements for the new cycle in full by 30 June each year.

-Q: What if I do not want to meet the new CPD requirements?
+Q: What if I do not want to meet the CPD requirements?

 A: All allied mental health professionals will have the opportunity to meet the CPD requirements to continue to provide FPS services, or provide other psychological services to their clients outside of Medicare.

-All allied mental health professionals will be able to continue to provide FPS and other psychological services to their clients outside of Medicare if they do not wish to meet the CPD requirements.
+All allied mental health professionals are able to continue to provide FPS and other psychological services to their clients outside of Medicare if they do not wish to meet the CPD requirements.

 Q: How does this relate to requirements for registration/accreditation?

 A: All allied mental health professionals providing services under the Better Access initiative need to maintain registration/accreditation with the relevant professional body.
 The completion of FPS CPD requirements is not a substitute for professional registration/accreditation.Top of page